KathleenDollard/RoslynDOM/Readme.md

 I have not yet incorporated C# 6 syntax - it's not yet final.

 If you find ways your code breaks RoslynDom, please tell me.
 If you send a sample, it will make the breaking tests and will therefore be a permanent part of testing and never break again.
 Obviosuly, the smaller the better here.
+Obviously not secret code.

 Special Thanks!
 ---